ritchie46/ritchievink.com/content/post/gan-art.md

 This variant was less stable in learning than the 64 pixel variant.
 The distribution of the images produced by this variant has got a lot less variance than the smaller network.
 Because of this smaller variance, I had to cherry pick the images at different weight configurations of the network.

 ### 64x64 GAN
 With the 64x64 architecture this isn't the case.
-The network has captured a distribution with a lot more variation and a lot less repetition in one single image.
+The network has captured a distribution with a lot more variation in both the images and the pixels.

 {{< figure src="/img/post-16-gan_art/mntg.png" title="Images produced by the 64x64 GAN.">}}

 [T. White et. al.](https://arxiv.org/abs/1609.04468) described a way of interpolating the manifold of the Gaussian input we sample.
-By interpolating the input vectors following the curve of the manifold we can see how on image continues in another.
+By interpolating the input vectors and thereby following the curve of the manifold we can see how one image morphs in another.
 This is really cool!
 The method called slerp (spherical linear interpolation) is defined by:

 <div class="formula-wrap">
 $$ Slerp(q_1, q_2, \mu) = \frac{sin(1 - \mu)\theta}{sin \theta}q_1 + \frac{sin(\mu \theta)}{sin(\theta)}q_2 $$